 By investing in your soil instead of your plants, you will enjoy bountiful crops, just like Mother Earth originally intended.
 Even better, benefits will continue to accrue with each year you use organic and biological amendments.

-So, how can organic, living soil help with some common gardening problems?
+How can organic, living soil help with these common gardening problems?

 Crop production is lower